arollins5/MIST-GroupProject1/README.md

  - Query 3 finds out which employees’ hourly pays end in .00 which allows management to determine who should receive a raise next fiscal year as they have not gotten one this year.

-**4)** Query 4 lists the employees' names, their title, and hourly pay specifically between the Cook and Kitchen staff.
-It is grouped by the employee's department and job unique identifier and ordered by each department in descending order so Kitchen staff are presented first.
+**4)** Query 4 lists the employees' names, their titles, and hourly pay specifically between the Cook and Kitchen staff.
+It is grouped by the employee's department and job unique identifier and ordered by each department in descending order, so Kitchen staff are presented first.

 ![Query4](https://github.com/user-attachments/assets/ee18e381-ddfa-4ade-b695-db8e632e825c)